hongyusu/Dissertation/README.md

         Raw tex file for the content of the dissertation

     dissertation_nomenclature.tex

+		Raw tex file to include list of figures, notatations at the beginning of the dissertation, however, I decicde to drop this section.

     dissertation_preface.tex

         Raw tex file for the preface of the dissertation